-Today I sat down with Mr. Jean Claude Bastos de Morais, the founder and CEO of Quantum Global Group to discuss the state of primary healthcare in Africa and what the company is doing in this space.
+Today I sat down with Mr. Jean Claude Bastos de Morais, the founder and Group Chairman of Quantum Global Group to discuss the state of primary healthcare in Africa and what the company is doing in this space.
 Quantum Global Group is an international investment firm with a particular focus on Africa.
 The company manages a USD 400 million healthcare fund which is a long-term direct equity investor into a diversified portfolio of healthcare assets.
 Here is what Mr. Bastos de Morais had to say

 Describe the overall state of healthcare in Sub-Saharan Africa